-Our colorful #tellAda ads have been stopping Berliners in their tracks as they wait in the city’s chilly U-Bahn stations.
-Ada’s Head of Marketing, Marvin Rottenberg, explains why we took ads offline and what makes them sehr Berlin.
+Our colorful #tellAda ads have been stopping Berliners in their tracks as they patiently wait in the city’s uniquely Berlin U-Bahn stations.
+Ada’s Vice President Marketing, Marvin Rottenberg, explains why we took ads offline and what makes them sehr Berlin.

 Why did you decide to do outdoor advertising for Ada?